HathorNetwork/hathor-wallet-service-old/docs/2021-07-29-infrastructure-design.md

 The proposed solution for this is also the one with the highest uncertainty.

 To be able to expose metrics to Prometheus, we have 2 options:
-- Deploy a PushGateway
+- Deploy a PushGateway.
+Then we would need to make the Lambdas send the metrics to PushGateway.
-- Expose an endpoint with API Gateway
+- Expose an endpoint with API Gateway, then configure Prometheus to scrape from this endpoint.

 The alternative solution 1 is simpler, but also needs some additional work to create the Lambda that would manage this.

-The alternative solution 2 is simpler, but would not get delays on the sync, it would alert only in case of full stop.
+The alternative solution 2 is the simplest, but would not get delays on the sync, it would alert only in case of full stop.

 ### Daemon